yobqh5119/reserve_it/lessons/day_1.md

     * all of the sub menus were created with mobile-first design approach
     * for any of the icons that we use we can utilize react-icons

+# video ended at 34.16 minute mark - 1:20minutes to complete.